campbell46/lighthouse-web-notes/Week_1/welcome_intros/README.md

 You will ...

--Get to know your classmates
+- Get to know your classmates
--Get to know our staff
+- Get to know our staff
--Learn more about the curriculum and our educational approach -Discuss strategies to be successful in bootcamp
+- Learn more about the curriculum and our educational approach
+- Discuss strategies to be successful in bootcamp

 ### Details